gloriapul/61040-portfolio/assignments/pset2.md

 ### 1. Design a couple of additional concepts to realize this extension, and write them out in full (but including only the essential actions and state).
 It should not be necessary to make any changes to the existing concepts.

 These two concepts assume the concept of creating an account for the site is already assumed to exist.
+An account related concept was created in Problem Set 1.

-> concept URLAnalytics [ShortUrl]\
+> concept URLAnalytics\
-> purpose track success, measured by how many times it has been accessed, of a shortened url\
+> purpose measure how many times a shortened url has been accessed\
 > principle every time a shortened url has been accessed, the recorded count goes up by one\
 > state
 >> a set of Counters with\
->> an associated count Number
+>> an associated count Number\
->> a shortUrl String
+>> a shortUrl String\
 > actions
 >> increaseCount (shortUrl: String)
->>> effect increases the count for the associated shortUrl by 1. if counter does not exist yet, sets the count to 1
+>>> effect increases the count for the associated shortUrl by 1. if counter does not exist yet, sets the count to 1\

 >> getAnalytics (shortUrl: String): (count: Number)
 >>> requires the shortUrl exists
 >>> effect returns the access count for the shortUrl

-> concept UserAccess [ShortUrl, User]\
+> concept UserAccess\
 > purpose ensure access to a shortened url's analytics is restricted to the user who requested the creation of the shortened url\
 > principle only the user who created a short URL may view its analytics\
 > state